AV-Text/AVX/README.md

 ### Implementation Status

 Most of the blue boxes, in the diagram, are in active development.
-Planned completion dates are also identified above.
-All source-code for these is available in this [AVX] repo.
+Planned completion dates are identified above.
 The purple boxes are already complete.
 Work will commence on the gray boxes some time after AV-Bible is updated in the Microsoft Store.
 It's helpful to have this pic as a roadmap.
 As you can see, AVX-Framework is a core dependency for all apps.

-For additional info on the purple boxes and the Digital-AV SDK, head on over to my other repos at  https://github.com/kwonus.
+All source-code for blue boxes can be found [in this repo](https://github.com/AV-Text/AVX).
+Source-code for the purple boxes can be found in my [companions repos](https://github.com/kwonus) at https://github.com/kwonus.

 The AV-Bible application is [currently available](https://apps.microsoft.com/detail/9NN9X59QTZ3J?gl=US&hl=en-us) in the Microsoft Store.
-The existing app is being retrofitted to utilize the native C++ library implementations in the forthcoming AVX-Framework.
-By incorporating the new framework into AV-Bible, there will be dozens of new features and capabilities.
-And to be honest, the feature set of the existing app is a bit limited (as it sports an earlier, unfinished version of [Quelle-AVX](https://github.com/kwonus/Quelle/blob/main/Quelle-AVX.md)).
+The existing app is being retrofitted to utilize the native C++ library implementations in this forthcoming framework.
+By incorporating this new framework into AV-Bible, there will be dozens of new features and capabilities.
+And to be honest, the feature set of the existing app is a bit limited (as it sports an older SDK, and an earlier, v1-alpha release of Quelle.

 **The Lord gave the word: great was the company of those that published it. -- Psalm 68:11**